+A Contemporary Barn Inspired Home In Sydney.
 The new addition to this house in California is clad In Shou Sugi Ban siding.
 Photography by Mathew Millman This home, located near San Francisco, California, was originally a joint venture between Min | Day and Burks Toma Architects, and was substantially completed in 1999.

 Architecture: Zecc Architects Interior design: Roel Norel.
 Light glows through the cedar facade of Writer's Shed by WSD.
 Hidden at the bottom of a London garden, this glowing shed by British studio Weston, Surman & Deane was designed as a writing retreat for an author (+ slideshow).
 Weston, Surman & Dean was asked to build a studio that reflected the client's passion for children's literature and mythology, and responded by creating a whimsical cabin that features a back-lit facade.
 The inner facade of the Writer's Shed is shingle-clad with a glazed sliding door that opens out to a covered veranda facing back towards the house.
 A cedar screen fronts the veranda and gaps between the narrow slats allow light to shine out at night.

-This Swedish house has a large gable-roofed extruded space facing the lake.
-Kjellgren Kaminsky Architecture have designed Villa Bondö, a family home near Gothenburg, Sweden.
+Elmthorpe House by Waind Gohil re-interprets neighbouring homes.
+This house in Oxford, England, by Waind Gohil Architects mirrors the style and shape of older terraced houses on its street, but features a pared-back design to distinguish it as a contemporary addition (+ slideshow).
 London studio Waind Gohil Architects gave Elmthorpe House a glazed gable, hidden drainpipes, and a limited palette of materials to create a simplified version of adjacent terraced houses.
 "While the form of the house reflects the scale of adjacent buildings, a limited palette of materials is seamlessly detailed to complement the house's simple form and re-interpret the vernacular," said architect John Ashton.

 The residence was built for landscape and garden designer Angus Thompson and his family, and replaces an industrial building that had been used for making sheds.
+Blue Hills House by la SHED architecture.
+Cycle House by Chadbourne + Doss Architects.
+Chadbourne + Doss Architects have recently completed a house for two people and 18 bicycles in Seattle, Washington.
 This new 2,400 square foot residence is located at the intersection of two major bike routes in the Mount Baker neighborhood of Seattle.
 The lot is narrow, but has lake and mountain views to the east.
 We sought to craft an efficient custom residence that uniquely represents the Owners’ personality and lifestyle.Martin and Shelley, a very active couple, wanted a home that would not only have storage and maintenance space for their 18 bicycles, but would also facilitate entertaining, provide cozy nooks for reading and relaxing, and maintain a strong connection to the exterior.They were very engaged in our design process, even providing us with scent vials meant to evoke sensibilities they wished to experience in their home- cool ocean, woody comfort, industrial, and balanced quiet/calm.